ManishjangirIITG/spotter-freight-rate-ml/README.md

 An end-to-end Machine Learning pipeline designed to predict spot market freight rates based on shipment parameters, spatial signals, and historical trends.

+Note: Dataset isn't present in the data/ directory, It is intentional and you need upload your own dataset files in the data/  directory to make it work perfectly

 ## Project Structure

 ```text